 Beautifully and prominently noted on their website is this dynamic duo’s approach to their business:

 “Grace has many meanings.
 Pizza Grace was created in order to bring those meanings to life.
 Grace, simple elegance and refinement of movement, this is our approach to cooking and baking.
 Grace, courteous goodwill, this is our approach to hospitality.
 Grace, a divinely given blessing, this is our view of pizza, bread, and our local farms and producers.
-Grace, a short prayer of thanks said before a meal, this is the spirit of Pizza Grace, gratitude.”
+Grace, a short prayer of thanks said before a meal, this is the spirit of Pizza Grace, gratitude.”-Pizza Grace

 The concept of grace paired with a commitment to seasonality, locally sourced and better-for-you ingredients is at the heart of Pizza Grace.
 It’s immediately clear that the red threads that tie this business together are, indeed, grace and goodness.